-- (A) Each permittee shall perform an initial inspection at all industrial facilities identified by the U.S. EPA in 40 CFR122.26(c) no later than 2 years after Order adoption date.
+- (A) Each Permittee shall perform an initial inspection at all industrial facilities identified by the U.S. EPA in 40 CFR 122.26(c) no later than (2 years after Order adoption date).
 After the initial inspection, all facilities determined as having exposure of industrial activities to storm water are subject to a second mandatory compliance inspection.
-A minimum interval of 6 months between the first and the second compliance inspection is required. - (B) Following the first mandatory compliance inspection, a permittee shall perform a second mandatory compliance inspection yearly at a minimum of 20% of the facilities determined not to have exposure of industrial activities to storm water.
+A minimum interval of 6 months between the first and the second compliance inspection is required. - (B) Following the first mandatory compliance inspection, a Permittee shall perform a second mandatory compliance inspection yearly at a minimum of 20% of the facilities determined not to have exposure of industrial activities to storm water.
 The purpose of this inspection is to verify the continuity of the no exposure status.
+Facilities determined

-Facilities determined as having exposure will be notified that they must obtain coverage under the IASGP.
+- as having exposure will be notified that they must obtain coverage under the IASGP.
 A facility need not be inspected more than twice during the term of the Order unless subject to an enforcement action.
-A minimum interval of 6 months in between the first and the second compliance inspection is required. - (C) Applicable to all facilities: A permittee need not inspect facilities that have been inspected by the Regional Water Board within the previous 24 month interval.
-However, if the Regional Water Board performed only one inspection, the permittee shall conduct the second required mandatory compliance inspection.

-(2) Level of Inspection: Each permittee shall confirm that each operator:

-- (A) Has a current Waste Discharge Identification (WDID) number for facilities discharging storm water associated with industrial activity, and that a Storm Water Pollution Prevention Plan (SWPPP) is available on-site. - (B) Is effectively implementing BMPs in compliance with County and municipal ordinances.
-Facilities must implement the source control BMPs identified in subpart 5.D.3. and Appendix D, California Stormwater Industrial and Commercial BMP Handbook (2003).
-The permittees shall require implementation of additional BMPs where the storm water from the MS4 discharges to a CWA § 303(d) listed waterbody; or
+A minimum interval of 6 months in between the first and the second compliance inspection is required. - (C) Applicable to all facilities: A Permittee need not inspect facilities that have been inspected by the Regional Water Board within the previous 24 month interval.
+However, if the Regional Water Board performed only one inspection, the Permittee shall conduct the second required mandatory compliance inspection. - (2) Level of Inspection: Each Permittee shall confirm that each operator: - (A) Has a current Waste Discharge Identification (WDID) number for facilities discharging storm water associated with industrial activity, and that a Storm Water Pollution Prevention Plan (SWPPP) is available on-site. - (B) Is effectively implementing BMPs in compliance with County and municipal ordinances.
+Facilities must implement the source control BMPs identified in subpart 4.D.2. and Appendix D, California Stormwater Industrial and Commercial BMP Handbook (2003); or - (C) Has applied and has a current No Exposure Certification (and WDID number) for facilities subject to this requirement.